White hat (computer security): History

 By 1981 The New York Times described white-hat activities as part of a "mischievous but perversely positive 'hacker' tradition".
 When a National CSS employee revealed the existence of his password cracker, which he had used on customer accounts, the company chastised him not for writing the software but for not disclosing it sooner.
 The letter of reprimand stated "The Company realizes the benefit to NCSS and encourages the efforts of employees to identify security weaknesses to the VP, the directory, and other sensitive software in files".

+On October 20, 2016, the Department of Defense (DOD) announced "Hack The Pentagon."

-The idea to bring this tactic of ethical hacking to assess the security of systems was formulated by Dan Farmer and Wietse Venema.
+The idea to bring this tactic of ethical hacking to assess the security of systems and point out vulnerabilities was formulated by Dan Farmer and Wietse Venema.
 To raise the overall level of security on the Internet and intranets, they proceeded to describe how they were able to gather enough information about their targets to have been able to compromise security if they had chosen to do so.
 They provided several specific examples of how this information could be gathered and exploited to gain control of the target, and how such an attack could be prevented.
 They gathered up all the tools they had used during their work, packaged them in a single, easy-to-use application, and gave it away to anyone who chose to download it.
 Their program called Security Administrator Tool for Analyzing Networks, or SATAN, was met with a great amount of media attention around the world in 1992.

 Tactics

 While penetration testing concentrates on attacking software and computer systems from the start – scanning ports, examining known defects in protocols and applications running on the system, and patch installations, for example – ethical hacking may include other things.
-A full-blown ethical hack might include emailing staff to ask for password details, rummaging through executive dustbins and usually breaking, without the knowledge and consent of the targets.
+A full-scale ethical hack might include emailing staff to ask for password details and rummaging through executive dustbins, usually without the knowledge and consent of the targets.
 Only the owners, CEOs, and Board Members (stakeholders) who asked for such a security review of this magnitude are aware.
 To try and replicate some of the destructive techniques a real attack might employ, ethical hackers may arrange for cloned test systems, or organize a hack late at night while systems are less critical.
 In most recent cases these hacks perpetuate for the long-term con (days, if not weeks, of long-term human infiltration into an organization).
 Some examples include leaving USB/flash key drives with hidden auto-start software in a public area as if someone lost the small drive and an unsuspecting employee found it and took it.

 Some other methods of carrying out these include: